SeppHansen/SLSS-CANAnalyser/README.md

 ## Disclaimer of liability

 This software was tested on multiple systems without any problems or issues.
-Nevertheless, no liability can be assumed for any damage, instability or other impairments occuring directly or passively through the installation, usage or in any other kind of correlation with these software.
+Nevertheless, no liability can be assumed for any damage, instability or other impairments occurring directly or passively through the installation, usage or in any other kind of correlation with this software.
 Download, installation and usage is completely at your own risk!
 For any further problems, please contact info@langer-sebastian.de!